foldable-phone-pic

 As the new and exciting functions made possible by foldables will please users, who will then demand these as standard, this is a win-win for the software development industry.

 Because there will be more demand, this might even lead to more technical frameworks appearing.
 There will probably be a new marketplace for apps too, one that competes with Google Play and Apple App Store.
-This I feel is overdue, since these platforms two charge extremely high fees that more and more businesses are resenting.
+This, I feel, is overdue since these platforms two charge extremely high fees that more and more businesses are resenting.

 Very recently, Twitter’s Elon Musk expressed his outrage at the fees being leveled by Apple on Twitter.
-Well, if the world’s richest man (at least was for a while) is complaining about high fees then it is safe to say that most other businesses are too.
+Well, if the world’s richest man (at least was for a while) is complaining about high fees, then it is safe to say that most other businesses are, too.

 All this means that there will be a giant leap in terms of the number of competent software developers required to create solutions for these emerging trends.
 For those companies like Microsoft, who are already playing catchup, or those who fail to keep up, the foldable revolution is going to be even more punishing than Facebook’s focus on the Metaverse.